mengelhard/bsrt_ml4h/syllabus.md

 Item | Due | Weight
 --- | --- | ---
-Weekly Quizzes | Before Class Each Week | 25%
+Readings and Surveys | Before Class Each Week | 20% Computational Exercises | Before Class Each Week | 25%
-Computational Exercises | Before Class Each Week | 25%
+Project Proposal | Before Class in Week 5 | 5%
-Final Design Project | Before the Final Class | 25% Class Participation | NA | 25%
+Final Project | Before the Final Class | 25%
+Class Participation | NA | 25%

 All assignments will be submitted through Sakai.